Rio Grande (Paraná River tributary)

 The basin of the Rio Grande belongs to the Paraná River basin.
-It has a total area of 143000 km2, of which 86500 km2 are located within Minas Gerais, which is equivalent to 17.8% of the state territory.
+The basin has a total area of 143000 km2, of which 86500 km2 are located within Minas Gerais, which is equivalent to 17.8% of the state territory.
 The basin of the Rio Grande is responsible for about 67% of all energy generated in the state.

 The Grande is interrupted by several dams and reservoirs; in the upper Grande the river forms Furnas Dam, then Peixotos Dam, and downstream, Luiz Barreto Dam, Jaguara Dam, Volta Grande Dam, Marimbondo Dam and Água Vermelha Dam.

 The river plays a major role in production of electricity and, due to rapids and waterfalls, and absence of locks, is only navigable by small craft in limited stretches.
 However the Estrada de Ferro Oeste de Minas (a narrow gauge railway) operated a passenger and freight steam navigation service between 1889 and 1963.
 The EFOM met the Rio Grande at Ribeirão Vermelho, from where the service ran down the river for 208 km, as far as Capetina.
 There were six stations on the river between Ribeirão Vermelho and Capetinga, and the railway operated a fleet of 6 stern-wheel paddle steamers, together with barges and launches.
 The service was halted by the completion of the Furnas Dam.